Disappearance of Aimee Semple McPherson: District Attorney Asa Keyes

 Alternate theories circulated about the real reason for the dismissal.
 One story, purportedly from a secret FBI file, claimed that newspaper tycoon William Randolph Hearst was being blackmailed by McPherson, who threatened to publicize a story she heard about him murdering movie producer Thomas H. Ince in 1924, and for being in an adulterous affair with actress Marion Davies.
 Hearst, fearing that such stories could damage his reputation, then pressured Keyes to drop the case.
 These incidents, though, were previously part of the public record.
-Thomas Ince reportedly died of by heart failure brought on by acute indigestion and already there was a run of news gossip concerning Hearst and speculated suspicious circumstances surrounding Ince's death.
+Thomas Ince reportedly died of heart failure brought on by acute indigestion and already there was a run of news gossip concerning Hearst and speculated suspicious circumstances surrounding Ince's death.
 Davies was a companion to Hearst since 1917, previously enduring publicized scandals about it.
 Moreover, such scheming was contrary to McPherson's previously known behavior as attested to by others.
 Guido Orlando, a promoter who made Greta Garbo a legend, wrote of McPherson: "She was not a bigot, she did not pry into people's private lives,...
 She was in all the time I knew her incapable of malice toward anyone."
 Other rumors spread that she simply bribed Keyes to flush the case with "hush" monies amounting from $30,000 to as much as $800,000.
 Details and the sources of the various rumors were ambiguous, with little evidence forthcoming to establish credibility.

 In late 1928, the Los Angeles County Grand Jury began looking into the possibility that Keyes had been bribed to drop charges against McPherson.
 An investigation was started and Keyes was acquitted.
 In another case where Asa Keyes appeared as a witness, he again was asked about the dismissal.
 Keyes reiterated that it was because of Lorraine Wiseman-Seilaff, stating that no prosecutor has the right "to defile the courts" with known perjured testimony so absolutely unreliable as Wiseman-Seilaff gave.
-Any further effort to prosecute "could not be done with honor or with any reasonable hope of success."
+Any further effort to prosecute "could not be done with honor or with any reasonable hope of success".
 Judge Albert Lee Stephens granted the request for case dismissal.

 Asa Keyes went on, though, to be convicted of bribery in an entirely unrelated case.
 There were witnesses, diaries and ledgers with handoffs recorded, evidence Keyes could not defend against.
 Involving Ben Getzoff and his tailor shop backroom transactions, Asa Keyes was charged with accepting gifts and cash to secure acquittals for several individuals and was sentenced in 1929.
 McPherson later visited him in San Quentin Penitentiary to wish him well.